ankitkushwah107/Shady-Snake/README.md

 # Shady Snake

-I made this game for Global Game Jam 2017
+I made this game for Global Game Jam 2017.
+I used my custom engine with OpenGL graphics API.
+The Gameplay is inspired from slithe.io.

 # Compilation